 - Pick 5 posts (or more if you want) that appear at the top of this list

-- Add blocks of ads inside these posts (use different sizes to see which ones work best)
+- Insert AdSense blocks inside these posts (use different sizes to see which ones work best)

-- Check your Ad Performance and use the best ads on your posts
+- Check your Ad Performance and use the best ad units (based on size) on your top posts